Our Story...

 Founder, Adviser & Business Strategist

-Bella is a strategist, workplace safety specialist, and experienced board advisor dedicated to helping organisations achieve resilient workplaces.
-Her journey began in B2B sales, leading to a decade working with clients on B2B and B2C branding and strategic communications at award-winning London and global agencies.
-These experiences, alongside end-user audits conducted in private banking, property, and community investment, underpin an ongoing commitment to guiding leaders and organisations through complex challenges.
+Bella is a strategist, workplace safety specialist, and experienced board adviser dedicated to helping organisations build high-performing, adaptive and resilient workplaces.
+She began her career in B2B sales, before spending a decade working with clients on branding and strategic communications across London and global agencies.

-In recent years, Bella's focus has shifted to policy development and cultural transformation, deepening her ability to centre people in risk-heavy sectors.
-Bella holds a Postgraduate Certificate in 'Corporate Governance and International Business Ethics' (with a specialisation in International HR Management), grounding her approach in academic rigour and real-world insights.
+In recent years, Bella's focus has evolved towards policy development and cultural transformation, strengthening her ability to centre people in risk-sensitive environments.
+She holds a Postgraduate Certificate in Corporate Governance and International Business Ethics (with a specialisation in International HR Management), grounding her work in both academic rigour and real-world application.

-Bella's leadership extends beyond consultancy as the Chair of the Board of Trustees for Contact Manchester, a youth-focused theatre and creative hub.
+Bella has served on numerous boards, including on two strategic turnarounds.
+Until recently, she was the Chair of the Board of Trustees for Contact Manchester, a youth-focused theatre and creative hub.

 Meet Our Collaborator Avatars...